 What home fits my budget?

 If you start arranging your mortgage in good time, the buying process will go smoothly once you have found your dream home.
-Use the mortgage calculator to work out your affordability ratio and then find out what mortgage rate is available to you by comparing mortgages at comparis.ch – with no obligation.
+Use the mortgage calculator to work out the affordability of your prospective house purchase and then find out what mortgage rate is available to you by comparing mortgages at comparis.ch – with no obligation.